Breed Improvement Committee Terms of Reference

 - Review related reports from Horse Racing Alberta administration and ensure that the Board is apprised on any key issues affecting breed improvement.
 Any recommended funding or budget allocations will be forwarded to the Board with the recommendation of the Committee

-Membership: The Breed Improvement Committee is chaired by Bill Andrew.
+Membership: The Breed Improvement Committee is chair is currently vacant.

 - Martin West